single-spa/single-spa.js.org/docs/ecosystem-vue.md

 single-spa-vue is a helper library that helps implement [single-spa registered application](single-spa-config.md#registering-applications) [lifecycle functions](building-applications.md#registered-application-lifecycle) (bootstrap, mount and unmount) for for use with [Vue.js](https://vuejs.org/).
 Check out the [single-spa-vue github](https://github.com/CanopyTax/single-spa-vue).

+## Starter repo
+For a full example, see [coexisting-vue-microfrontends](https://github.com/joeldenning/coexisting-vue-microfrontends).

 ## Installation
 ### Vue CLI
 The [vue-cli-plugin-single-spa](https://github.com/CanopyTax/vue-cli-plugin-single-spa) will get everything set up.